 - 457 plan.
 Typically only available to state and government employees.
 Dentists under 50 can contribute up to $20,500 per year as of 2022.

 Both these plans receive the same tax treatment as a 401(k) plan.
 Your contributions are made pre-tax and result in an income tax deduction.

 2. Move to IRA accounts if you can

 If your income doesn’t disqualify you from contributing to an IRA, this is usually the next-best place to save for retirement.
 As long as you meet the income requirements, you can contribute to a 401(k) plan and IRA in the same year.

 If you expect that your income will be higher in retirement than it is now, a Roth IRA would probably be your best bet.
 On the other hand, if you’re on an income-driven student loan repayment plan, you may want to opt for a Traditional IRA (more on that later) as part of your financial planning.

 3. Consider opening an HSA account

 For many people, healthcare will be one of their biggest expenses in retirement.
-According to Fidelity, a 65-year old couple in 2019 can expect to spend $285,000 on medical expenses throughout retirement.
+According to Fidelity, a 65-year-old couple in 2021 can expect to spend $300,000 on medical expenses throughout retirement.